guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-sequence-to-sequence.markdown

 ---
 layout: post
-title:  "Sequence to Sequence models with Attention and Beam Search"
+title:  "Seq2Seq with Attention and Beam Search"
 description: "Sequence to Sequence basics for Neural Machine Translation using Attention and Beam Search"
 excerpt: "Seq2Seq for LaTeX generation - part I"
 date:   2017-11-08